w3f/polkadot-wiki/docs/learn-account-generation.md

 ### Set PIN

-Next, a new textbox will appear in which you can set a PIN.
+After confirming that you have backed up your seed, a new textbox will appear in which you can set a PIN.
 The PIN code should contain at least 6 digits.
-If your PIN code does not match, it would not allow you to create the account.
-The PIN code will be mainly used for when signing the transaction or sensitive operations such as deleting an identity, revealing the recovery phrase.
+If the PIN codes do not match, it will not allow you to create an account.
+The PIN code will be used for when signing any transaction, or to protect sensitive operations such as deleting an identity or revealing the recovery phrase.

-Note that if someone knows the 12/24 words in your recovery phrase, they still have control over your account even if they do not know the PIN.
+Note that if someone knows the 12/24 words in your recovery phrase, they will still have control over your account, even if they do not know the PIN.

 ![Parity Signer Create Account 4](assets/accounts/ps-create-4.jpg)

 ### Get Address

-Choose the network's address you would like to create by clicking the name of the network.
-If you select "Polkadot", a new Polkadot's address will be created for you under this identity.
+Choose which network you would like to create an address on by clicking the name of the network.
+For example, if you select "Polkadot", a new Polkadot address will be created for you under this identity.

 ![Parity Signer Create Account 5](assets/accounts/ps-create-5.jpg)

 ### Your Address

 The address will be shown as a QR code.
-You can import your address to the PolkadotJS Apps by going to the [Accounts](https://polkadot.js.org/apps/#/accounts) page and click "Add via Qr".
-To interact with the network, you will most of time scan a QR code to generate a raw transaction then signed it on your phone and broadcast it through the remote node on the PolkadotJS Apps.
+You can import your address to the PolkadotJS Apps by going to the [Accounts](https://polkadot.js.org/apps/#/accounts) page on an Internet-connected computer and click "Add via QR", and following the instructions to add the account.
+An account created this way will always require you to sign messages with your Parity Signer device.
+It will do this only by scanning and displaying QR codes, leaving even someone with total control of your internet-connected computer a very small and limited scope for interacting with the Parity Signer device, which can continue to keep your key safe.

 ![Parity Signer Create Account 6](assets/accounts/ps-create-6.jpg)